Fulvic Acid Research Hub — The Complete Study Library

 Randomized controlled trial (2024).
 PMC11173557.

-Double-blind placebo-controlled trial in 54 patients with MTHFR gene variants.
-The combination of methylfolate, Pyridoxal-5-Phosphate (P5P), and Methylcobalamin effectively supported normal homocysteine metabolism.
+Double-blind placebo-controlled trial in 54 participants with MTHFR gene variants.
+The combination of methylfolate, Pyridoxal-5-Phosphate (P5P), and Methylcobalamin supported normal homocysteine metabolism.
+Read the study.

 Meta-analysis of randomized controlled trials (2021).
 Cureus, PMC8191525.

-Meta-analysis documenting that B6, B9, and B12 supplementation supports normal homocysteine metabolism — the key marker of methylation pathway function.
+Meta-analysis documenting that B6, B9, and B12 supplementation supports normal homocysteine metabolism — the key marker of methylation-pathway function.
+Read the study.

 Nazki FH et al. (2014).
 Gene, Vol. 529(2):143-51.

-Review of MTHFR gene variant prevalence across populations.
+Review of MTHFR gene-variant prevalence across populations.
 Documents the widespread prevalence of C677T and A1298C variants and their effects on folate metabolism.
+Read the study.

 Bone Health: Calcium, D3, K2, and Magnesium